 Watermelon Fights Inflammation, Supports Adrenals and Feeds The Skin

-1. Fights inflammation and Oxidative Damage
+1. Fights Inflammation and Oxidative Damage

-This is particularly important for menopause-related hormone balance because:
+This matters for hormonal balance because:

 - Pesticides and herbicides are estrogen-based.
 They disrupt the delicate hormonal balance that is necessary during perimenopause, menopause and post-menopause.